 What happens if the company forgets its Form 3921 filing obligations?

 The IRS will impose penalties if the company missed the deadlines or forgot about them altogether.
-These range from $50 per form if the company files within 30 days of the deadline to $250 if the company never even filed (these amounts were last changed in 2015 and could be changed again in the future).
+These range from $50 per form if the company files within 30 days of the deadline to $280 if the company never even filed (these amounts could be changed in the future).
 Be also warned that the IRS will impose additional penalties if the company never sent employees a Form 3921 or if any of the company’s failures to file were intentional, i.e., it knew about the obligation but decided to ignore it.
 This also suggests that if the company discovers that it forgot about filing your Form 3921, that failure should be fixed quickly.

 It's important for a company to keep track of option exercises for many reasons -- one of those reasons is that it needs to comply with Form 3921 obligations.
 Do your company a favor and find a service provider that already stores the necessary information relating to ISO exercises and can leverage it for you as your company navigates the requirements of Form 3921.